seppinho/pixyll/_posts/2015-10-19-cloudgene-apps.md

 title:      Hadoop Services for Everyone
 date:       2015-10-19 21:00:00
 categories: cloudgene docker hadoop
 summary: This post shows how we combine the Hadoop Docker Image (CDH5) with our Hadoop workflow system Cloudgene.
-Due to Cloudgene's YAML interface, new applications can be registered to Cloudgene by everyone and provided as a service.
+Due to Cloudgene's YAML interface, new applications can be registered to Cloudgene and provided as a service to everyone.
 ---

 Hadoop is pretty famous for analysing huge datasets in batch (MapReduce) or in-memory (Spark).
 To abstract all the technical things (e.g. setting up a cluster, executing/managing Hadoop programs, HDFS Staging) from end users, [Lukas](http://www.forer.it) and I developed the Hadoop workflow system Cloudgene, introduced in [this blog entry](http://seppinho.github.io/cloudgene/hadoop/2015/08/27/cloudgene/).